Youssefchahboune/C_L_Flash_Converter/README.md

 # Currency and Length Converter

 ## Project’s Title :

      Flash Converter

 ## Project Description:

-     What your application does.
+   ### What my application does :
+   ...
-     How it was built and what technologies you used.
+   ### How it was built and what technologies I used :
+   ...
-     Some challenges that you faced and features you hope to implement in the future.
+   ### Some challenges that I faced and features I hope to implement in the future :
+   ...

 ## Design:

    ### Brief explanation behind the classes structure of the projects :
        ...

    ### Class Diagram of your project (in UML) :
    ![Screen Shot 2022-05-16 at 12 23 23 AM](https://user-images.githubusercontent.com/99833243/169211590-2e78a33b-a491-4530-8100-8a637d62a434.png)